NISformance Swap Kit

 - remove the HR water pump access cover, and replace it with the one from the DE motor

-This is a VERY important step and it must be done very carefully for your car to run properly.
-You have to be accurate.
+If you choose to modify your stock trigger wheels, please note that this is a VERY important step and it must be done very carefully for your car to run properly.
+You have to be extremely accurate.

 Apart from the wiring, adjusting the signal wheel is the most detailed work you need to do on the swap.
 It is important to be very accurate when cutting or grinding, and it’s also extremely important to assemble everything correctly at the end of this step.
 Pay close attention to the pictures and make sure that your work looks EXACTLY the same!

 *You will need to modify your 5/16 Allen key by cutting the arm down so that it is approximately 3/8″ long.
 This is your ‘special tool’ that you will need to use in this part of the swap.

 - using the ‘special tool’, loosen the signal wheel lock nut and remove the signal wheel from the intake cam:

 - completely remove the inner nubs from the signal wheel without damaging the rest of the inner surface:

 - add Loctite to the flat inner surface of the signal wheel: